Larry Krasner: 2021

 In his 2021 campaign for re-election, Krasner faced Carlos Vega in the Democratic primary.
 Vega was fired by Krasner from the Philadelphia DA office when Krasner began implementing reforms within the office.
-Vega, as a prosecutor, was involved in retrying Anthony Wright on rape and murder charges even after DNA evidence showed another man committed the crime.
+Vega, as a prosecutor, was involved in retrying Anthony Wright on rape and murder charges even after DNA evidence showed another man had committed the crime.

-In the lead-up to the primary, the Philadelphia police union instructed its members to switch party affiliation to the Democratic party so that they could vote for Krasner's opponent.
+In the lead-up to the primary, the Philadelphia Fraternal Order of Police instructed its members to switch party affiliation to the Democratic party so that they could vote for Krasner's opponent.
 The top spender in the campaign was a political action committee formed by retired cops.
-During the campaign, Krasner's opponents argued that his criminal justice reform policies had contributed to an increase in violent crime; however, some experts said there was no evidence to substantiate this claim.
+During the campaign, Krasner's opponents argued that his criminal justice reform policies had contributed to an increase in violent crime; however, criminal justice experts said there was no evidence to substantiate this claim.

 On May 18, the Associated Press called the primary for Krasner, leading 65% to 35% with 22% of the votes counted.
 Reporting cited a coalition of predominantly African-American wards and progressive activist groups as helping to overcome his lack of support from the local Democratic Party.

 In the general election on November 2, Krasner won against his Republican opponent, Chuck Peruto, 71.8% to 27.9%.